tinyfpga/TinyFPGA-B-Series/README.md

 ### template
 This is a template iCEcube2 project for developing your own designs to program onto the board.
 It takes care of pin and clock constraints.
 Just edit the TinyFPGA_B.v file to add your designs module(s).

+## Project Log
+For more information on the development and production of the B-Series please read and follow the [TinyFPGA B-Series Project Page](https://hackaday.io/project/26848-tinyfpga-b-series) at hackaday.io.

 ## License
 The TinyFPGA B-Series project is an open source project licensed under GPLv3.
 Please see the included LICENSE file for details.
 If you do wish to distribute boards derived from this open source hardware project then you must also release the source files for the boards under GPLv3.
 You are free to do this, but please improve upon the original design and provide a tangible benefit for users of the board.